Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Summary of previous results

 To achieve this, the following strategy is used: take \(\eta \in ( \sqrt 2 - 1 , 1)\) as a given parameter (denoted \(\lambda\) in the previous paper \cite{Dudal2023}) and see if we can find a solution to the equations If yes, it is easily checked that then \(\left\lvert \big\langle \mathcal C \big\rangle \right\rvert = \frac{4\sqrt2 \eta}{1+\eta^2}\in \left(2, 2\sqrt 2\right)\) with \(\left\lvert \big\langle \mathcal C \big\rangle \right\rvert \longrightarrow 2 \sqrt 2\) as \(\eta \to 1.\) Concretely, this is done in two steps: \begin{itemize} \item \textbf{Step 1.} We start by solving the system of equations for a set of preliminary test functions \((\widetilde{f},\widetilde{f}')\) and \((\widetilde{g},\widetilde{g}')\), using a finite series representation of \textit{Haar wavelets}.
-This leads to piecewise constant functions, allowing the integrals in the calculations to be evaluated exactly. \cite[Section VIII]{Dudal2023} \item \textbf{Step 2.} These Haar wavelets are then smoothed (bumpified) into continuous and differentiable versions.
-This bumpification ensures the final test functions are consistent with the smoothness requirements of Algebraic QFT. \cite[Section IX]{Dudal2023} \end{itemize} In \cref{sec:probStat}, after briefly introducing the Haar wavelet basis and discussing a few relevant properties, we investigate Step 1, illustrating that the equations can be solved \textit{exactly} provided the (finite) family of Haar wavelets is taken sufficiently large---this is the most challenging part of the process.
-Finally, in \cref{sec:bump}, we explain why Step 2 works, provided we have already solved for the preliminary set of test functions from Step 1.
+This leads to piecewise constant functions, allowing the integrals in the calculations to be evaluated exactly.
+See \cite[Section VIII]{Dudal2023}. \item \textbf{Step 2.} These Haar wavelets are then smoothed (bumpified) into continuous and differentiable versions.
+This bumpification ensures the final test functions are consistent with the smoothness requirements of Algebraic QFT.
+See \cite[Section IX]{Dudal2023}.
+In order to satisfy the locality requirement of Alice and Bob's test functions, for completeness we also implement a small finite translation to the test functions in this step. \end{itemize} In Section \ref{sec:probStat}, after briefly introducing the Haar wavelet basis and discussing a few relevant properties, we investigate Step 1, illustrating that the equations can be solved \textit{exactly}, provided the (finite) family of Haar wavelets used in the construction is taken sufficiently large --- this is the most challenging part of the process.
+Finally, in Section \ref{sec:bump}, we present a formal argument for why Step 2 works, provided we have already solved for the preliminary set of test functions from Step 1.